AD SPACE HERE

 • 100% powered by renewable energy.

 “Constructing buildings that can house thousands of employees daily while operating more efficiently—and not disrupting, but enhancing the natural environment—is no small feat.
-I’m proud of our teams’ work with HQ2 to make that a reality,” said Kara Hurst, vice president for Worldwide Sustainability at Amazon.
+I’m proud of our teams’ work with HQ2 to make that a reality,” according to Kara Hurst, vice president for Worldwide Sustainability at Amazon.

 “At HQ2, we challenged ourselves to push the limits of what’s possible regarding sustainable construction and design—and we’re proud to share these features with the northern Virginia community.”